PedrosWits/CasinoRoyale.py/README.md

 #### Creating loaded dices:

-Creating a loaded die requires that you pass a list containing the probability that each of the die's faces is rolled.
-The length of the list will be the number of faces of the die.
+Creating a loaded die requires a list containing the probability of rolling each face of the die.
+The length of the list corresponds to the number of faces of the die.

 However, **LoadedDie** is an abstract class used as a common base for different possible implementations.
 We provide 6 different implementations of the **Loaded Die**, based on Keith's post: